-61 Lodging of subdivision for approval with Surveyor-General
+51. Lodging of subdivision for approval with the Surveyor-General

-- (1) If the Municipality approves an application for a subdivision, the applicant must, within a period of five years or shorter period as the Municipality may determine, from the date of approval of the subdivision or the date that the approval comes into operation, lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, including proof to the satisfaction of the Surveyor-General of - - (a) the Municipality's decision to approve the subdivision; - (b) the conditions of approval contemplated in section 59 (4) and (5); and - (c) the approved subdivision plan. - (2) If the applicant fails to lodge such plans, diagrams or other documents as contemplated in subsection (1) to enable transfer of at least one erf within the period of validity of the approval, the approval lapses. - (3) For purposes of subsection (1), the Municipality must provide to the applicant a final schedule as contemplated in section 59 (4) and (5); of the conditions of approval together with a stamped and approved subdivision plan. - (4) The Municipality may for purposes of lodging the documents contemplated in subsection (1) determine public street names and numbers on the subdivision plan. - (5) Where the applicant fails, within a reasonable time as may be determined by the Municipality after he or she has lodged the plans, diagrams or other documents contemplated in subsection (1), to comply with any requirement the Surveyor-General may lawfully determine, the Surveyor-General shall notify the Municipality that he or she is satisfied, after hearing the applicant, that the applicant has failed to comply with any such requirement without sound reason, and thereupon the approval lapses. - (6) After an applicant has been notified that his or her application has been approved, the municipality may: - (a) where the documents contemplated in subsection (1) have not yet been lodged with the Surveyor General; - (b) where the documents contemplated in subsection (1) have been lodged with the Surveyor General, after consultation with the Surveyor General, consent to the amendment of such documents, unless the amendment is, in its opinion, so material as to constitute a new application
+- (1) If the Municipality approves an application for a subdivision, the applicant must within the period of validity lodge for approval with the Surveyor-General such plans, diagrams or other documents as the Surveyor-General may require, including proof to the satisfaction of the Surveyor-General of- - (i) the Municipality's decision to approve the subdivision; - (ii) the conditions of approval contemplated in section 50 (4) and (5); and - (iii) the approved subdivision plan. - (2) If the applicant fails to lodge such plans, diagrams or other documents as contemplated in subsection (1) to enable transfer of at least one erf within the period of validity of the approval, the approval lapses. - (3) The Municipality must for purposes of lodging the documents contemplated in subsection (1) determine street names for all public roads on the subdivision plan.